markNZed/TaskFlow/nodes/hub/README.md

 # Future
 * Hierarchy
   * Many Hubs that can be coordinated by a Hub.
-  * Environments not supported by Nodes registered with the Hub passed up to a hub-of-hubs
+  * Environments not supported by Nodes registered with the Hub passed up to a Hub-of-Hubs
 * Security/Privacy
   * Filtering of Task content
 * Separation of concerns into a pipeline